manman2e/-1/README.md

 ## Prepare Data

-Organize your Gaofen-2 dataset as paired low-resolution (LR) and high-resolution (HR) tiles:
+Organize your Gaofen-2 dataset as paired low-resolution (LR) and high-resolution (HR) tiles.
+Each tile should contain the four Gaofen-2 bands (R, G, B, and NIR) stored in `.tif`/`.tiff` containers or another raster format that exposes at least four channels:

 ```
 /path/to/dataset/